-Though, a better example would be a 24 foot kitchen.
-Typically, it would have 24 feet of uppers and only 16 feet of lowers since no lowers cabinets are needed where you have your stove, dishwasher and fridge.
-This example would have 40 linear feet and would cost approximately $4000-4500 in one of our premium lines.
+For example, a sample 8-foot kitchen (8 feet of upper wall cabinets and 8 feet of lower base cabinets) costs $1,850 in one of our most popular styles.
+If you have 16 feet, it would be double.
+Though, a better example would be a kitchen with 40 linear feet of cabinets.
+Typically, it would have 24 feet of uppers and only 16 feet of lowers, since no lower cabinets are needed where you have your stove, dishwasher, and fridge.
+This example would have 40 linear feet and would cost approximately $4,800 to $6,200 in one of our upgraded lines.

 Most changes have a minimal impact.
 For example, going from 30″ uppers to 36″ uppers would increase the price by about $25 per upper cabinet.
 Adding a drawer base would add about $75 to $120 to the price, because of the number of slow close glides and drawer pieces in the drawer base.
 Adding full height cabinets like a pantry or wall oven cabinet has the biggest impact.